 Change the section layouts through Magic Templates, and preview how everything looks in mobile, tablet, and desktop views.
 It’s simple to use, though there are a lot of features, so be careful not to get lost in the fray.

-Zoom has been the go-to app of 2020, and as a result, they’re able to integrate with Learnworlds to provide a more seamless experience.
+Zoom has been the go-to app for many, and as a result, they’re able to integrate with Learnworlds to provide a more seamless experience.

 You’re still limited by Zoom’s maximum class sizes, screen sharing capabilities not being available on some browsers and what-not, but if you plan on integrating Zoom from the start, you can tell you students to prepare by using Chrome to access classes, which allows for all of Zoom’s features.

-How to Sell and Market Your Courses Via Learnworlds?
+How to Sell Online Courses and Market Your Course Via Learnworlds?

 Marketing is an ongoing effort, but thankfully, Learnworlds makes it easy to build your own marketing plan with their built-in features.